RobertGollagher/Freeputer/README.md

 Freeputer&nbsp;1.1 is coming!

-Expected as an alpha release by late-2016, it should include:
+Expected as an alpha release by early 2017, it should include:

 * an FVM 1.1, with **additional instructions**
 * continued support for targeting **x86** or **gcc** or **Linux** or **Java**
 * new optional support for **Arduino** (ARM) and **chipKIT** (PIC32) boards via the Arduino IDE
-* new optional support for an extraordinarily portable textual user-interface (**the tape**)
+* new optional support for an extraordinarily portable textual user-interface (**the [grid](pre-alpha/pre-alpha1.1/grid/)**)
 * new optional standard FVM sizes: **Freeputer Lite** and **Freeputer Heavy**
 both with **greater stack depth: 256 elements** instead of 32 elements
 * stand-alone Freeputer Lite with PS/2 keyboard and LCD display
 * updated Freelang compilers (flc and flx) and decompiler (fld)
 * appropriately updated fvmtest test suite

 Most of the above has already been successfully spiked.
-Please note that (due to other professional commitments) the expected release date for the alpha release of Freeputer&nbsp;1.1 has been pushed back from mid-2016 to late-2016.
+Please note that (due to other professional commitments) the expected release date for the alpha release of Freeputer&nbsp;1.1 has been pushed back further from mid-2016 to early 2017.
 In the meantime you can use [Freeputer&nbsp;1.0](archive/1.0); it is stable and fully functional.

 **Freeputer Lite** (aka **FVM Lite**) will standardize the size of small Freeputer&nbsp;1.1 instances, facilitating the virtualization and reuse of small software modules of standard size.
 FVM Lite will have 16&nbsp;KiB of FVM RAM, 16&nbsp;KiB of FVM ROM and stack depths of 256 elements each for data stack, software stack and return stack.
 This is in accordance with the Freeputer design philosophy: *modular not monolithic*.
 Comfortable hardware minimums are 32&nbsp;KiB RAM and 128&nbsp;KiB flash; at least 64&nbsp;KiB RAM is preferred for FVM virtualization entirely in RAM.
 Arduino Due and chipKIT Max32 are therefore good choices.
 Large applications will in future be *composed* of FVM Lite instances.